 Rules

-Pimics Rules are an engine that allows to define transformations of data from features into other entites.
-Rules are not processed immediately after the change, but on the background so there can be a small delay.
+Pimics Rules are an engine that allows you to define data transformations from features to other entities.
+Rules are not processed immediately after a change.
+They run in the background, so there can be a short delay.

 Define rules